 If you are confident this procedure is right for you at this time, you are most likely a good candidate.
 Younger clients tend to have stronger, healthier pulmonary and cardiovascular systems.
 This means they are healthy enough to go under general anesthesia safely and will have a quick, comfortable recovery period.

-If you are between the ages of 25 and 34, now is perhaps the best time to consider male breast reduction, also known as gynecomastia treatment.
+If you are between the ages of 25 and 34, now is perhaps the best time to consider male breast reduction, also known as gynecomastia surgery.
 At this age, you are probably healthy and mentally mature enough to decide if you really want this procedure.

 In this age range, you may be trying to get a job, promotion or raise.
 You may also be trying to meet a potential partner to settle down and start a life with.
 Male breasts often develop during puberty due to imbalanced hormones, so if you’ve been waiting to see if those hormonal issues would clear up and they haven’t this is a good age to get help.